rust-lang/rfcs/text/0000-inline-asm.md

 > - on x86: our behavior for `reg` with no modifiers differs from what GCC does.
 GCC will infer the modifier based on the operand value type, while we default to the full register size.
 > - on x86 `xmm_reg`: the `x`, `t` and `g` LLVM modifiers are not yet implemented in LLVM (they are supported by GCC only), but this should be a simple change.

 As stated in the previous section, passing an input value smaller than the register width will result in the upper bits of the register containing undefined values.
-This is not a problem if the inline asm only accesses the lower bits of the register, which can be done using template modifiers.
-Since this an easy pitfall, the compiler will warn if a value smaller than the register width is used as an input or output.
-However this warning is suppressed if all uses of the operand in the template string explicitly specify a modifier, even if this modifier is already the default.
+This is not a problem if the inline asm only accesses the lower bits of the register, which can be done by using a template modifier to use a subregister name in the asm code (e.g. `al` instead of `rax`).
+Since this an easy pitfall, the compiler will suggest a template modifier to use where appropriate given the input type.
+If all references to an operand already have modifiers then the warning is suppressed for that operand.

 [llvm-argmod]: http://llvm.org/docs/LangRef.html#asm-template-argument-modifiers